-Two AI engines on a single consumer GPU, three creative surfaces, 80+ template operations, and hands-free controls to drive all of it.
-Fully offline, fully private.
+A CPU dictation engine, a GPU AI engine, three creative surfaces, 80+ template operations, and hands-free controls to drive all of it.
+Fully offline, fully private - and no graphics card needed to dictate.
 Here is how each piece works.

-Engine two of two.
-Pair Whisper's raw transcript with any local LLM Ollama can serve - Gemma 3, Qwen 3, DeepSeek-R1, Llama 4 Scout, Phi-4, Mistral, whatever.
+Engine two of two - and the part your NVIDIA GPU is reserved for.
+Pair the raw transcript with any local LLM Ollama can serve - Gemma 3, Qwen 3, DeepSeek-R1, Llama 4 Scout, Phi-4, Mistral, whatever.
 22+ in the catalog, custom prompts unlimited.
 The orchestrator parses param counts from model tags and estimates VRAM automatically, so 'pull a new model and it just works' is real.

 This is the part no other app ships.
 Auto reads your card's total VRAM, measures Whisper's actual footprint, estimates the LLM's from its tag, and decides per-run whether to coexist or evict.
 Always-evict is safest for unknown models.
 Never-evict keeps recording snappy over AI speed.
 Auto picks the best of both for your hardware - you never tune a thing.